 Since more businesses are opt for cloud-based microservices architecture for their applications, there is an increased focus on the granular stability of the application.
 Testing cloud-based apps with microservices architecture are important, and unit testing finds a very crucial role in this regard.

-With unit testing, developers can have more control over their individual code block quality before different components are integrated and then sent for regression testing.
-With unit testing, it is easier to identify and rectify mistakes or defects at the code level.
+With unit testing, developers can have more control over their individual code block quality before integrating different components and then sent for regression testing.
+Also, it is easier to identify and rectify mistakes or defects at the code level.
 This helps enterprises save costs significantly when compared to discovering defects later in the development cycle.

-Now that you have a clear idea of what is unit testing and why enterprises need to focus on implementing unit testing, it is time to learn about the best practices while performing unit tests.
+Now that you have a clear idea of what is unit testing and why enterprises need to focus on implementation, it is time to learn about the best practices.

 Create reliable and clear unit tests